 Networking is the single most effective job search strategy.
-Yet, the primary purpose of networking is to gather information, advice, and referrals that may ultimately lead to interviews and employment offers.
-Thus, how you approach the process is very important.
+The primary purpose of networking is to gather information, advice, and referrals that may ultimately lead to interviews and employment offers.

 Now that you have a list of potential contacts you want to contact them by e-mail or phone to request an informational interview by phone or in person.
 Writing first can be helpful to allow them time to anticipate your call and think of information that might be helpful to you.
 Make it clear that you are asking for information.
 Allow the volunteer to offer different levels of help at their discretion, perhaps based on their years of experience, influence in the organization or field.
 In many cases, it also depends heavily on the first impression you make, so conduct research in advance and have some thoughtful questions to ask.
 (See samples below.)